cosmos/sdk-tutorials/academy/cosmjs-checkers-sections/cosmjs-messages.md

 })
 ```

-Note how it checks the logs for the captured attributes, and that, in effect, a captured piece has `x` and `y` as the average of the respective `from` and `to` positions' fields.
+Note how it checks the logs for the captured attributes.
+In effect, a captured piece has `x` and `y` as the average of the respective `from` and `to` positions' fields.

 Sending a single transaction with two moves is cheaper and faster, from the point of view of the player, than sending two separate ones for the same effect.

 <HighlightBox type="learning">

-Note also that it is not possible for Alice, who is the creator and black player to send in a single transaction a message for creation and a message to make the first move on it.
+Note also that it is not possible for Alice, who is the creator and black player, to send in a single transaction a message for creation and a message to make the first move on it.
 That's because the index of the game is not known before the transaction has been included in a block, and with that the index computed.

 </HighlightBox>